ypollet/Sphaeroptica-1/README.md

 ### 4.2 Place a landmark on an image

-If you click on the widget containing the geodesic values, you will display the image in a
+If you click on the widget containing the geodesic values, you will display the image in a new window

 Where to click :

 ![Shortcuts](./images/display_full_image.png)

 The new window :

 ![window of the landmark-placement page](./images/page_landmarks.png)

 Choose the landmark you want to place, either by :

 * clicking directly on the button with the landmark label
 * pressing the + key (goes down the list)
 * pressing the - key (goes up the list)